kavia-common/coocook-12661/README.md

     $ cpanm --installdeps --with-develop --with-recommends --with-suggests .

-Install database schema into configured database (see above) and start development server in debug mode:
+Install the database schema into a connection from your `dbic.yaml` (see above) and start development server in debug mode:

-    $ script/coocook_deploy.pl install
+    $ script/coocook_deploy.pl --connection_name 'development' install
     $ script/coocook_server.pl --debug
     ...
     HTTP::Server::PSGI: Accepting connections at http://0:3000/